BhaktiRaval/CI_CD-pipeline-instructions/README.md

 11. cd myagent
 12. ./config.sh
   1 (provide server url - from document https://dev.azure.com/{yourorganization} -> https://dev.azure.com/bhaktiraval18112001 )
-  2 provide personal access token (get it from User settings-> personal access token-> create new one (name=azureagent, give full access) and save token) (name of agent pool - ex: azureagent) (name of agent - ex: azureagent)
+  2 provide personal access token (get it from User settings-> personal access token-> create new one (name=azureagent, give full access) and save token-will be needed in future) (name of agent pool - ex: azureagent) (name of agent - ex: azureagent)
 13. ls (verify that config.sh exist)
-17. ./config.sh
+14. ./config.sh
-18. ./run.sh
+15. ./run.sh

 Now run the pipeline, it should be successful, check from azure devops if pipeline shows that permission is required then grant that.)